madison-python/welcome/README.md

 # MadPy Calendar

 **2nd Thursdays of the Month**
-- June 8th: Workshop: Interactive Plots Using Plotly and Streamlit
-- July 13th: ???
+- July 13th: Lightning Talks
 - August 10th: Dashboards with Live Updates for Real-Time Analytics
+- September ??: TBD -- possibly on a different date

 Open to sponsorship